hayeseoin/vagrant-labs/starter-templates/hyper-v/README.md

 Vagrant must be run in a Powershell admin terminal to use the Hyper-V provider.
 If using WSL please see this guide on [Using Vagrant with Hyper-V and WSL](using-vagrant-with-hyper-v-and-wsl)

-These are templates for deploying Hyper-V VMs with Vagrant.
-There are global config settings, and per VM config settings.
-These templates use the Defautl Switch, disable SMB sharing, disables checkpoints and injects an SSH key and user at provisioning time.
-If the switch and SMB config are not declared in the condig, you will be prompted for them during `vagrant up`.

 This can be used with [Hyper-V Hosts Manager](https://github.com/hayeseoin/hyper-v-hosts-manager) if you want VMs to be accessible via hostname instead of IP alone.

 ## Global Config